tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 Note that you can change the `--recovery-file` to any password or web search recovery file.
 The script also works on benchmarks, although it will not print the exact strings for space reasons.

 The command below shows an example of printing the credit card recovery results for `subject-a`.
 The example assumes you have run the credit card recovery for this subject.
-Otherwise, replace the input paths with the precomputed results from the Google Drive folder.
+Otherwise, replace the input paths with the precomputed results from the supplementary materials (e.g., use `--recovery-file ../../supplementary/user-study/subject-a/recovered_credit_card_details.json` instead).
 ```
 python view_credit_card_recovery.py --recovery-file ../../user-study/subject-a/recovered_credit_card_details.json --labels-file ../../user-study/subject-a/credit_card_details_labels.json
 ```